Sony 50mm f/1.4 ( SAL-50F14 ) - Review / Test Report - Analysis

 Page 2 of 3

-Unsurprisingly the Sony 50mm f/1.4 produces only a marginal degree of barrel distortions - nothing
+Unsurprisingly the Sony 50mm f/1.4 produces only a marginal degree of barrel distortion - nothing

 to worry about in field conditions.